bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 Espressif maintains their ESP-AT project currently for a number of hardware platforms, mainly ESP32C2, ESP32C3, ESP32C6, ESP32-S2 and ESP32.
-Support for older hardware (ESP8266) is very limited and the available firmware source is only maintained up to version 2.2.x.x.
-Pre-built firmware is also not available.
-As a consequence, not every platform is recommended.
+Support for older hardware (ESP8266) is limited and the available firmware source is only maintained up to version 2.x.x.x. (currently 2.3.0.0).

 Hardware Overview